 Pre-heat the oven to 180°C (160°C fan/gas mark 4) and line a baking tray with parchment paper.

 Put the flour and margarine into the bowl of your mixer.
 Attach the paddle beater and mix on a low speed for 3–4 minutes, or until the mixture resembles fine breadcrumbs.

 Remove the paddle beater and replace with the dough hook.
-Add the caramel and ¾ of the oat drink into your dry mix.
+Add ¾ of the milk into your mix.
 Combine everything together until you form a shaggy dough – everything should be combined but the dough should still be a little lumpy.
-If the dough is looking a bit dry, add in some more oat drink.
+If the dough is looking a bit dry, add in the remaining milk.

 Tip the mixture onto a lightly floured work surface.
 Using your hands, gently work the dough until everything is fully combined.

-Place in the oven and bake them for 17–25 minutes until risen and lightly coloured.
-The scones should feel light when you pick them up.
+Place into the oven and bake for 15–20 minutes, until risen and lightly coloured.
+The scone should feel light when you pick it up.